input-output-hk/ouroboros-leios/README.md

 Checkout [CONTRIBUTING.md](CONTRIBUTING.md) document for possible contributions and communication channels

-More documentation about Leios can be found in various sources:
+More documentation about Leios can be found in the [web site](https://leios.cardano-scaling.org).

-* The [Leios CIP](https://github.com/cardano-foundation/CIPs/pull/379) providing rationale and high-level design of the protocol
-* The original [Research paper](https://iohk.io/en/research/library/papers/high-throughput-blockchain-consensus-under-realistic-network-assumptions/) is of course the _north star_ of this project
-* One of the paper's co-author, Giorgos Panagiotakos, has shot a [video](https://www.youtube.com/watch?v=YEcYVygdhzU) explaining Leios
-* [These slides ](https://docs.google.com/presentation/d/1W_KHdvdLNDEStE99D7Af2SRiTqZNnVLQiEPqRHJySqI/edit?usp=sharing) from Sandro Coretti-Drayton, another researcher that worked on Leios might also help getting a good intuition about Leios

 # Content

-## Project progress
+## Current

-The [Logbook](Logbook.md) contains a detailed account of problems, successes, failures, ideas, references and is intended as a tool to help the team members stay in sync.
+* [Logbook](Logbook.md) contains a detailed account of problems,successes, failures, ideas, references and is intended as a tool to help the team members stay in sync.
 It's updated frequently with notes about the day-to-day work, meetings, ideas, etc.
+* [leios-sim](leios-sim) contains experimental code to simulate the Leios protocol
+* [site](site) contains the sources of the aforementioned web site

 ## Archive